 1 – Sell Your Music online through iTunes, Amazon Music, and Other Online Stores

 This is perhaps the first thing people think of when they think of “selling music online”.
 The two best and most popular options that currently exist for selling your music on online stores are CD Baby and TuneCore.
-I have personally used the latter to release my music and albums, which has earned me an ongoing income.

 With both these services you keep all of your rights.
 You don’t have to get into complicated deals with a label over who owns what.
 You own your music, and you sell it through these services.

 The major difference between CD Baby and TuneCore is that, with CD Baby, you have the option to design and create actual physical copies of your CDs.
 You can order them to you to distribute yourself, or you can sell them online through CD Baby.
 If physical CDs are important to you, then CD Baby is your option.

 The price for each is not a lot.
 They are both subscription services, meaning that they earn money only from you paying for their services every year.